danrlu/nextflow_cheatsheet/README.md

 - `dag.enabled = true` will draw a flowchart for the pipeline.
 Needs graphviz installed.

 ### Acknowledgement
-- [@danielecook](https://github.com/danielecook) for getting me started with Nextflow.
+- [@danielecook](https://github.com/danielecook) for getting me started with Nextflow and offering lots of help.